Blendify/blender-manual/blender_docs/manual/editors/timeline.rst

    The Timeline.

-The *Timeline* is one of an animators most useful tools as it can give a broad overview of a scene's animation.
+The *Timeline* is one of an animator's most useful tools as it can give a broad overview of a scene's animation.
-The Timeline can comunicate the current time frame, either in frames or in seconds, where are the keyframes of the active object, the start and end frames of your animation, markers, etc...
+The Timeline can communicate the current time frame, either in frames or in seconds, where are the keyframes of the active object, the start and end frames of your animation, markers, etc...

 The *Timeline* has *Player Controls*, to play, pause the animation,